 The fundamental principle behind the policy is to make the data as openly accessible as possible noting that data users will be required to attribute the source of the data and sensitive data will be protected according to the legislative requirements.

 As of October 2015, TERN has adopted the Creative Commons 4.0 international suite of licences to licence all materials including material subject to copyright.

 TERN strongly recommends the use of the least restrictive licence possible, which provides attribution to the data creators.
 Hence, TERN uses the Creative Commons – Attribution 4.0 International (CC BY 4.0) as a default data licence.
 The following diagram represents the application of the TERN Data Licensing Policy.

 TERN Data Provider's Deed

 The TERN Data Provider’s Deed is a formal agreement between TERN, its Facilities, and anyone providing data to a TERN data portal.

-The Agreement ensures that both the data provider and subsequent users have a clear understanding of the basis upon which data has been provided, and upon which TERN can hold, use and disseminate.
+The Agreement ensures that both the data provider and subsequent users have a clear understanding of the basis upon which data have been provided, and upon which TERN can hold, use and disseminate.

 Suite of TERN Licences

 TERN’s suite of data licences is decommissioned and will not be used as of October 2015 to licence any materials.